Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Discussion

 \subsubsection{\textit{\textbf{Generalizability.}}}

 Multimodal instruction can generalize across movement practices, abilities, and learning preferences.
-Although our work focuses on dance, the design guidelines we propose extend to other domains where movement is taught through routines composed of specific poses and transitions.
+Although our work focuses on dance, the design implications we propose extend to other domains where movement is taught through routines composed of specific poses and transitions.
 For example, martial arts~\cite{martialarts, jennings2020cultivation} and aerobics~\cite{sun2021aerobics} rely on choreographed sequences that combine discrete positions with fluid movements.
-Similar to dance, these practices require learners to internalize not just static poses but timing, rhythm, and expressiveness of transitions.
-Our findings suggest that multimodal vocabularies, layered feedback, and staged practice could support instruction in these contexts as well.
-For instance, using existing or system-specific named poses could form a multimodal vocabulary for martial arts routines, while haptic cues could guide stance corrections or foot placement.
+Similar to dance, these practices require learners to internalize not just static poses but timing, rhythm, and fluidity.
+Our DIs of multimodal vocabularies and feedback could support instruction in these contexts as well.
+For instance, using existing or system-specific named poses could form a multimodal vocabulary for martial arts routines, while haptic cues guide stance corrections or foot placement.

-Non-verbal sound mappings could convey qualities such as speed, impact, or balance, paralleling how they are used to express weight and fluidity in dance.
+Sound mappings could convey qualities such as speed, impact, or balance, paralleling how they are used to express weight and fluidity in dance.
 Extending to other populations also reveals new opportunities for future work.
-For DeafBlind learners, systems could limit reliance on auditory feedback while still supporting rhythmic and expressive qualities through haptics.
-Furthermore, the decomposition of routines and movements to reduce cognitive load may be beneficial for neurodivergent populations~\cite{stavrakiadhd, sharer2016isolating}. \\
+For DeafBlind learners, systems could limit reliance on auditory feedback and emphasize using haptics to convey rhythm and expressiveness.
+Furthermore, the segmentation of routines and movements into clear steps may be beneficial for neurodivergent populations~\cite{stavrakiadhd, sharer2016isolating}.